 Acne particularly on the face but also on other parts of the body can have severe impact on ones personal well-being.
 In general, people with acne might make an “unclean” appearance, even though acne has usually nothing to do with hygiene or unhygienic lifestyle.
 “Self treatment” such as sqeezing is commonly performed to improve ones personal image, however these attempts are mostly contra-productive leading to even deeper pus producing pustules and inflammations.
 Deeper and larger scars are the consequences making it harder to hide or cover these defects.
 Common skin care products available over the counter are then ineffective and a visit at a doctor’s office becomes inevitable.

-Acne treatment in Vienna by dermatologist Dr. Okamoto
+Acne treatment in Vienna by dermatologist Prof. Dr. Okamoto

 Depending on the severity, treatment options range from purely external treatment strategies to systemic treatments administered orally.
 The individual therapy will be optimized to the patient’s needs depending on the actual skin condition.